 Arkansas’s responsible gambling framework emphasizes operator-led protections rather than state-administered programs.
 The state does not maintain a centralized self-exclusion list or state-operated problem gambling services.
 Instead, regulations require licensed casinos and online sportsbooks to implement their own self-exclusion programs, responsible gaming tools, and player protection measures.

-The Arkansas Problem Gambling Council, a 501(c)(3) nonprofit founded in 2021, serves as the state’s primary advocacy and support organization for individuals affected by problem gambling.
+The Arkansas Problem Gambling Council, a 501(c)(3) nonprofit founded in 2019 and granted nonprofit status in 2021, serves as the state’s primary advocacy and support organization for individuals affected by problem gambling.
 The Council operates the 24/7 helpline (1-800-GAMBLER), provides treatment provider referrals, and offers educational programs.

 At a Glance